The EU as a ‘good’ global actorFebruary 01, 2023

-Ryan Stones is a Lecturer at the City Law School.
+Ryan Stones is a Senior Lecturer at the City Law School.
 Ryan's research interests lie at the intersection between competition law and legal theory.
 He is the module leader for the LLB Competition Law elective, and also teaches Public Law on the GDL programme.

 Professor Philippa Watson is Professor in Law at The City Law School.
 Her research interests lie in the sphere of EU social & employment law and competition law.
 She has recently published (with Evelyn Ellis) EU Antidiscrimination Law (OUP, November 2012).
 The second edition of her monograph EU Social and Employment law (OUP) will be published in March 2014.
 She is Secretary to the UK Association for European Lawy (UKAEL)

 Dr Adrienne Yong is Senior Lecturer in Law at The City Law School.
 She researches EU citizenship law and European human rights, and is interested in the human rights effects of the UK’s withdrawal from the EU on EU citizens in the UK and British citizens in the EU.
 Her monograph, The Rise and Decline of Fundamental Rights in EU Citizenship was published in 2019 with Hart Publishing.